ddrcode/teensy_6502_bridge/README.md

 ![Example wiring](./assets/board.jpg)

-The photo shows wiring on solderable prototype board (a breadbord could be used instead).
+The photo shows wiring on solderable prototype board (a regular breadbord could be used instead).
 All CPU pins are connected to Teensy, apart the pin 35 (NC).
 The CPU pin 8 (VDD) is connected via [decoupling capacitor](https://en.wikipedia.org/wiki/Decoupling_capacitor).
 Additionally, there are some LEDs to indicate some of the signals.

 ### Warning

-Incorrect connection may damage the CPU.
+Incorrect connection may damage the CPU or the development board.
 Please take extra attention to the correctness of your wiring, and double-check it before powering up your board.

 ## Compilation and execution